abhinavmusrif/What-is-AGI/README.md

 2) Can edit your image/video

 Technical advancements reached before AGI
-1) High cognition system as human level or more
+1) ​Human-Level Cognition: Systems capable of reasoning and understanding context at or above human capability.
-2) Reinforcement Learning(RL) with Long Term reasoning
+2) ​Long-Horizon Reinforcement Learning: The ability to plan and reason over long timeframes, not just immediate rewards.
-3) Highly Accurate Autonomous Goal formation
+3) ​Autonomous Goal Formulation: The capacity to self-select highly accurate goals and sub-goals without explicit human prompts.

 Impact:
-1) Removes all operational jobs (often called repetetive tasks)
+1) Automation of Operations: End-to-end automation of repetitive, high-volume operational workflows (eliminating the need for human intervention in routine tasks)